History of CNC Machines

 Also including wood, plastics, ceramics and even human bone (so gross)!

 CNC machines are designed to cut the toughest materials on the planet and combined with complex engineered tooling for optimum performance and cost savings.

 Modern CNC Machines Today and the Future of CNC Machines

 Today, CNC machines have become cost effective.
 Fast processes and cutting give the advantage to the technology over cheap overseas labor.
 Our politicians believe re-shoring has to do with taxes and policies, the reality is these factors have an effect.

-The high technical jobs are reshoring and the old labor intensive work is not.
+One of the most important things to mention about CNC machines is that the high technical jobs are re-shoring and the old labor intensive work is not.

 Today’s competitive advantage goes to the manufacturing companies utilizing the CNC technology properly with quality control and limited labor cost.